Recommended for Toddlers

 - Promote the understanding of more or less in terms of quantity.

 - Assist in the use of mathematical vocabulary such as more, less, greater than, less than, larger, smaller and same.

 - The process of making informed guesses about what will happen is a key piece to the process of science that children will need throughout their school life.

 - By first understanding the concept of more or less, children are building prior knowledge for the understanding of volume and conservation (that objects don’t change in volume when transferred from one container to another).

 There are two ways to think about more or less, either looking at objects or containers.
 For toddlers, its best to start with the object comparison.
 Think about the items and ask which container has more or fewer items than another container?

 Thinking About the Objects:

-- Give your child two containers that are the same size.
+- Give your toddler two containers that are the same size.